Maximal gamma-regularity: Preliminaries

 The least admissible constant $C$ is called the {\em $\g$-bound} of $\mathscr {T}$, notation $\g(\mathscr{T})$.
 Clearly, every $\g$-bounded family of bounded linear operators from $X$ to $Y$ is uniformly bounded and $\sup_{t\in \mathscr{T}} \|T\| \le \g(\mathscr{T}) $.
 If $X$ and $Y$ are Hilbert spaces, then the converse holds as well and we have $\sup_{t\in \mathscr{T}} \|T\| = \g(\mathscr{T})$.

 Upon replacing the Gaussian sequence by a Rademacher sequence $(r_n)_{n\geq 1}$ we arrive at the related notion of a {\em $R$-bounded} family of operators.
 The {\em $R$-bound} of such a family $\mathscr{T}$ will be denoted by $R(\mathscr{T})$.
 A standard randomization argument shows that every $R$-bounded family $\mathscr{T}$ is $\g$-bounded and $\g(\mathscr{T})\le R(\mathscr{T})$.
 Both notions are equivalent if $Y$ has finite cotype (see \cite[Chapter 11]{DJT}).
 We refer to \cite{CPSW,DHP,KuWe} for a detailed discussion.
-Here we shall only recall some results that will be needed later on.